anonymousbup/felcon/CONTRIBUTING.md

 4. Allow the project the [Unlimited Rights](#Unlimited-Rights) to your contribution

-If you have questions regarding development, send us an e-mail at [felcon-dev](mailto:felcon-dev@cisofy.com).
+If you have questions regarding development, send us an e-mail at [felcon-dev].

 ## Unlimited Rights